582Multimedia/web4-db-cms/notes/php-mysql.md

 3. On `line 32`, edit the output array varibales to **match the number of `$field` variables** and the **expected output names** (names on the left side of the `=>`, the right side ones doesn't matter as much, it just have to match the same ones from step 2).
    ![Alt text](<../img/php-mysql/Screenshot 2023-10-01 at 9.24.43 PM.jpg>)

+> [!IMPORTANT]
+> Make sure you match the number of expected fields, add more if needed.

 ### Edit insert information in `php/insert.php`

 When writing to the database, you will have to execute an `INSERT` command.